 The European Parliament objected to the Commission delegated directive (C(2015)00383), amending, for the purposes of adapting to technical progress, Annex III to Directive 2011/65/EU of the European Parliament and of the Council as regards an exemption for cadmium in illumination and display lighting applications.
-Current exemption 39 of RoHS 2 Annex III remains valid until a decision is taken by the Commission on applications 2013-2 and 2013-5; the process to update the related scientific assessment was launched at the end of August 2015; the new assessment should be available in the second quarter of 2016.
+Current exemption 39 of RoHS 2 Annex III remains valid until a decision is taken by the Commission on applications 2013-2 and 2013-5; the process to update the related scientific assessment was launched at the end of August 2015; the respective assessment has been published in May 2016.

 Since the publication of RoHS 2 in 2011, the Commission has launched 12 stakeholder consultations covering 137 applications, both for new exemptions and for the renewal of existing exemptions; exemption applications, related summaries and stakeholders' supplementary information are available online following the links indicated below.

 Publicly available information on requests evaluation procedure